subygan/subygan.github.io/blog/content/books.md

 - Barbarians at the gate - Bryan Burroughs  ✅
 - Thinking in bets -  ✅
+  - Everything is a bet.
+Every decision that is made, basicall
 - Communist Manifest - Karl Marx ✅
 - Cuckoo's egg -  ✅
 - Mamba mentality - Kobe bryant  2022-11-20 ✅
 - Six Easy Pieces - Richard Feynman ✅
 - System Design: An insider's guide - Alex xu - 2022-12-07 ✅
+- Blink  ✅
+- Educated - tara westover ✅
+- Zero to one ✅

 ## partially read